GaracktheMad/Memory-Manager/README.md

   * This issue occurs due to the labels attached to the rectangle.
   * An empty space has a gray color and a process has a cyan color to compensate.
 All of the colored rectangles should meet but may not due to java problems with small sizes.
 ### Bugs/Faults:
-At present, there are no bugs or quirks.
+At present, there are no bugs or faults.